 The Bachelor of Science in Global Health degree responds to the growing need for well-qualified professionals able to deal with the special health problems of developing countries and with the complex web of international institutions and initiatives that address the persistent health inequalities across the globalized world.

 Students study the interaction of environment, culture, and the political economy of health and development, and how these relationships influence global health outcomes.

 Experts from agencies such as the World Health Organization, the World Bank, Inter-American Development Bank, USAID, the Global Health Council and other non-governmental organizations participate in a variety of curricular activities.

 Students will gain field experience and apply fundamental classroom skills in developing countries at research institutions abroad.

-During the first three years of the undergraduate program, students explore the biological sciences and fundamental concepts, frameworks, and topics in international health.
+During the first three years of the undergraduate program, students explore the biological sciences and fundamental concepts, frameworks, and topics in global health.

 During this time, they will develop skills in public health research methods including epidemiology, data collection and statistical analysis which will prepare them for field research during their senior year practical experience abroad.

 During their junior and senior years, students will be able to focus on a variety of topics and current issues in global health, such as the HIV/AIDS pandemic, health care financing, access to medicines, communicable disease control and the impact of globalization on health.

 During the course of the four-year program, students will develop critical thinking skills that they will apply in improving the health of the people with whom they are working.